 Research Project Proposal

 Each student, in consultation with their Research Advisor, should select a field of research for the Research Project, read relevant background material, and ultimately by May 1st of your first year, submit a Research Proposal to the Committee on Academic Studies (CAS) by way of Robb Scholten.
 The proposal should be a two to three page description of the intended research, with relevant references to the literature.
 It does not require prior completion of any phase of the work.
 Students are encouraged to begin work on their Research Project as soon as they have submitted their Research Project Proposal.
 The summer following the first academic year is an especially good time to make substantial progress on the project.
 Students should aim to finish the bulk of the research by the end of the fall term of their second year or early the following term.
 A student may work as a member of a larger research group, but there should be a clearly identifiable sub-project for which the student has primary responsibility.

 Research Exam Committee (REC)

 In September of your third year, you and your advisor will meet with your Advisory Committee specifically to discuss progress on your research project.
 At that meeting the list of three or four possible members of Research Examiners will be drawn up and reported to the office along with a preliminary date for an exam.
 It is not necessary to contact potential committee members.
-(Note that postdocs are not usually appointed to the REC.)
+Postdocs are not permitted to serve on the REC.
 Based on the suggested names, the CAS will appoint the REC which will consist of the advisor and two or three other members.
 The CAS will also appoint one of the members as the chair of the REC.

 Research Project Report